Skip to content

 If you receive a 200 OK with your bot info, you're all set.

-Each interface has its own token bucket rate limit.
+Each interface has its own sliding window rate limit.
 When you hit the limit, the API returns 429 Too Many Requests with a Retry-After header indicating how many seconds to wait.

 Interface Limit